Zero paid placements. No brand can pay to rank higher on Simscanner.

 Scroll horizontally to see every signal.
 Brand column stays in view.

 Full comparison of travel eSIM brands for Thailand including rank, overall score, coverage, speed, reliability, unlimited availability, fair use policy, hotspot, connected local network, review signal and data confidence.
-All values are in preview until data is verified.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Brand Rank Overall Coverage Speed Reliability Unlimited FUP / fair use Hotspot Local networks Review signal Confidence Action

-Last reviewed: 01 Jun 2026 (preview).
+Last reviewed: 15 Jun 2026.
 Scores blend coverage, speed, reliability, local-network quality, FUP transparency, hotspot policy, and review signals.
 See methodology →

 Local networks